-Most career advice out there is too generic to help you—but if you’re reading this then you probably knew that already.
+Most career advice out there is too generic to help you get a job—but if you’re reading this then you probably knew that already.
 You’ve read about all the “resume mistakes to avoid,” “things you should never say in an interview,” and all that stuff.
 Obviously there’s more to job searching than that, so I’ve ranked some of the best career counselling blogs that I’ve found to be legitimately helpful over the last 5 years.

 Fold these into your morning or lunchtime reading to raise your game, one day at a time.